 In 1991, a new member of staff was due to move into staff accommodation at the hotel, but her room was not yet ready so she had to stay in one of the guest bedrooms.
 In the morning, she emerged from her room very upset as she thought one of the staff had given her room key to someone else.
 In the middle of the night, an old man sat at the end of her bed, only to get up and walk out of the room when she woke up.
 However, no-one else had a copy of her room key.

 In the following years, members of staff and guests at the hotel have reported feeling someone in the room with them, icy blasts of air with no open windows, voices talking and laughing with no-one there and footsteps retreating down corridors and flights of stairs

 The hotel was built as a private house in 1851 by a gentleman by the name of William Chinnery Mitchell.
 William’s direct family still own and run the hotel to this day.
-The hotel was run as a private house until 1950, when it was converted into a hotel.
-It now occupies three adjoining houses in St. George’s Drive, and one smaller house in the quieter Cambridge Street, named the Bower House.
+The hotel was a private house until 1950 when it was converted into a hotel.
+It now occupies three adjoining houses in St. George’s Drive, and one smaller house in the quieter Cambridge Street named the Bower House.

 - Number of bedrooms with en-suite bath and shower rooms

 - Tea and coffee making facilities

 - Classic rooms offer complimentary wines, Freeview television, DVD player, radio alarm and en-suite showers

 - Ideally located for travel to most of London

 London is rich in things to see and do – for a relaxing stay, take a look around some of the local shops, bars and restaurants, and for a sight-seeing stay, you could visit one of the areas museums or art galleries.
 London also boasts numerous national attractions, including Buckingham Palace, Big Ben, Madame Tussauds, the London Dungeons and the London Zoo.

 - Single rooms available from £65.00 per night, including bed and breakfast.